Agrael1/Wisdom/README.md

 Video card driver should have Descriptor buffer support.
 Tested on NVIDIA RTX A4000.

-KDUils for the example need some packages to be installed:
+SDL platform example may need need some packages to be installed:
-`sudo apt install libxkbcommon-dev libxcb-xkb-dev libxkbcommon-x11-dev wayland-scanner++ wayland-protocols`
+`sudo apt install libx11-xcb-dev`

-Visit https://github.com/KDAB/KDUtils to see more details.
-Alternatively you can disable the example with `WISDOM_EXCLUDE_KDGUI=ON` option.

 **MacOS**